 Congressman David Scott spearheads a wide range of local initiatives that benefit his constituents.
 He sponsors annual jobs fairs that have secured over 7,000 jobs for his constituents.
 Congressman Scott also hosts an annual health fair, bringing free healthcare exams to help reduce breast cancer, prostate cancer, diabetes, AIDS, and other healthcare issues.
 He has hosted major home foreclosure prevention and mortgage assistance events, helping over 4,000 constituents find help keeping their homes.
 Congressman Scott has secured over $367 million in federal funds for transportation projects in his district.

-Congressman David Scott chairs the Georgia State Society and chaired the Georgia Inaugural Ball during President Barack Obama’s Inauguration in 2013.
+Congressman David Scott has chaired the Georgia State Society and the Georgia 2013 Inaugural Ball.
 He sits on the board of the Dean Rusk Center for International Law and Policy at UGA.
 He is a member of Alpha Phi Alpha (Beta Nu), a Mason and a Member of the 100 Black Men of Atlanta, Inc. He received a “Trumpet Award” in 2008, the Urban League’s “Congressional Leadership Award” in 2010, and has been recognized by Georgia Trend Magazine as one of the “100 Most Influential Georgians” in multiple years.

 David Scott was born on June 27, 1945 on a farm in Aynor, South Carolina to Mamie Polite Scott and Albert James Scott.
 Soon after he was born, David’s mother and father moved up north to take work as live-in domestics (maid/ cook and chauffeur/butler) for wealthy families, leaving David in the care of his maternal grandparents, Helen and James Burroughs, on the farm.